onetapbeyond/lambda-spark-executor/README.md

 ### SAMBA Motivation

-Within traditional Spark deployments task operations are executed using local compute resources on worker nodes within the Spark cluster.
-With SAMBA, application developers can delegate selected task operations to execute on `AWS Lambda` compute infrastructure in the cloud.
+Within traditional Spark deployments task operations are executed using fixed compute resources on worker nodes within the Spark cluster.
+With SAMBA, application developers can delegate selected task operations to execute on unbounded, on-demand AWS Lambda compute infrastructure in the cloud.

 More generally, SAMBA provides a simple yet powerful mechanism for Spark applications to integrate with general REST services exposed on the AWS API